Home » News & Updates » What You Need to Know about Probate in Tennessee

 Select bank accounts may also not fall under the auspices of probate court.
 Accounts marked “Payable on Death” or POD become the asset of the individual named upon the death of the account owner.

-If you are named as the executor or executrix in a Will, you likely have questions concerning probate and your role.
+If you are named as the executor or executrix in a Will, you likely have questions concerning probate in Tennessee and your role.
 Contact Martin Heller Potempa & Sheppard, PLLC to learn how we can help you.

 If You Need Legal Assistance, Contact MHPS Law Firm Today

 - Opinion (7)